isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 option space.
 The default option spaces are "dhcp4" and "dhcp6" for the DHCPv4 and DHCPv6 top-level options, respectively.

-The following command retrieves a DHCPv4 option definition having the code of 1 and belonging to option space "isc":
+The following command retrieves a DHCPv4 option definition associated with all servers, having the code of 1 and belonging to the option space "isc":

 ::